 - The doctor is however required to examine the body after death if a cremation is planned.
 The extra requirements for a cremation certificate are not discussed here.

-- Any other doctor who signs the death certificate, and who is not the doctor who attended the patient during their illness, must examine the body before providing a certificate (discussed below).
+- Any other health practitioner who signs the death certificate, and who is not the doctor who attended the patient during their illness, must examine the body before providing a certificate (discussed below).

-Completion of a death certificate by another doctor
+Completion of a death certificate by another health practitioner

-Section 46B(3) of the Act recognises that the “doctor who attended the person during the illness” may be unavailable in a timely manner.
-It defines the circumstances under which an alternative doctor (who did not attend during the illness) can then complete a death certificate.
+Section 46B(3) of the Act recognises that the “health practitioner who attended the person during the illness” may be unavailable in a timely manner.
+It defines the circumstances under which an alternative health practitioner (who did not attend during the illness) can then complete a death certificate.
 This only relates to cases in which the death was a natural consequence of an illness.
-The alternative doctor should make reasonable inquiries to ensure that the attending doctor is not withholding certification because they are not satisfied as to the cause of death.
+The alternative health practitioner should make reasonable inquiries to ensure that the attending health practitioner is not withholding certification because they are not satisfied as to the cause of death.

-The circumstances in which another doctor may sign the death certificate are:
+The circumstances in which another health practitioner may sign the death certificate are:

-- Where the appropriate doctor is “unavailable.”
+- Where the appropriate health practitioner is “unavailable.”
 This is defined as “dead, unknown, missing, of unsound mind, or unable to act by virtue of a medical condition.”

-- Where the doctor who attended the patient during the illness is unlikely to be able to provide a death certificate within 24 hours of the death.
+- Where the health practitioner who attended the patient during the illness is unlikely to be able to provide a death certificate within 24 hours of the death.

-- Where the doctor who attended the patient during their illness has not given a death certificate and 24 hours or more has passed since the death.
+- Where the health practitioner who attended the patient during their illness has not given a death certificate and 24 hours or more has passed since the death.

 While the Act allows this “fall-back” option, it places more rigorous demands on the substitute certifier, who must:

-a) look at the medical records made by the doctor who last attended the patient during the illness;
+- a) look at the medical records made by the health practitioner who last attended the patient during the illness;

 b) consider the circumstances of the patient’s death; and